Kalhor-Lab/MARC1-Pipeline/README.md

 trunc_barcodes_refs <- c()          # trunc_barcodes_refs <- c('[parental_barcode_for_orphan_barcode_1]', '[parental_barcode_for_orphan_barcode_2]', ...)
 ```

-**Clustering the full barcode table** A full barcode table is created (yyyy-mm-dd_BarcodeTable.txt) and written to file.
+**Clustering the full barcode table** A full barcode table is created and written to a file (yyyy-mm-dd_BarcodeTable.txt).
 In this table, each row corresponds to a sample and each column to a spacer allele.
 The value in each cells represents the abundance of the corresponding spacer allele in the sample.
 This table can be clustered to obtain a preliminary tree.
 For instance, for basic clustering based on Manhattan distances run (in R):
 ```
 barcode_table <- read.table(file = 'analysis/4-pair_filtering/yyyy-mm-dd_BarcodeTable.txt', check.names = FALSE)
 barcode_table <- barcode_table[,-grep("par", colnames(barcode_table))]   # Removing the parental alleles from the table.
-dendrogram <- as.dendrogram(hclust(dist(barcode_table, method = "manhattan"), method = "ward.D2"))
+manhattan_distance_matrix <- dist(barcode_table, method = "manhattan")   # Calculating Manhattan (L1) distances of all samples' full barcodes.
-plot(dendrogram)
+dendrogram <- as.dendrogram(hclust(manhattan_distance_matrix, method = "ward.D2")) # Clustering samples based on full-barcode Manhattan distance to create a dendrogram. plot(dendrogram)    # Plotting the clustering results as a dendrogram.
 ```
 Note that the unresolved identifiers (orphan barcodes) are excluded from the barcode table.
 The barcode_table object is also automatically generated in the end of Final-filtering.R script.